maddsua/logpush/readme.md

 #### loki

 Set `LOKI_URL` to a url pointing to your loki host.
 The loki writer does a few label transformations in order to make proper tags available the way it's intended to.

-Pretty much, that's it.
+IMPORTANT: you should have structured metadata enabled in your loki config as this service uses that by default.
+It's simply there to prevent Loki from shitting the bed due to the high cardinality of the labels or whatever.
+Just enable the feature dawg.

+Structured metadata is enabled by adding `?labels=struct` or `s_meta=true` query parameters.

 ## Deploying